Pug Health Issues & Care Guide

 Health Overview

-The Pug is generally a moderately healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Pug lives a long, healthy life.
+Their extreme brachycephalic structure causes significant breathing problems, eye issues, and spinal abnormalities.
+Heat intolerance is a serious concern requiring constant vigilance., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Pug lives a long, healthy life.

 Common Health Conditions